SGEMM-cube: Precision-Recovery FP32 GEMM Approximation on Ascend NPUs with FP16 Matrix Engines: Background and Related Work

 \section{Background and Related Work}

-The growing gap between the numerical precision requirements of scientific computing and the capabilities of modern AI-oriented accelerators has prompted renewed interest in mixed-precision algorithms.
+The increasing divergence between the numerical precision demands of scientific computing and the capabilities of modern AI-oriented accelerators (seen in Table~\ref{chip_flops}) has spurred significant research into mixed-precision algorithms~\cite{micikevicius2017mixed, rakka2022mixed, haidar2018harnessing, higham2022mixed}.
 While many scientific applications still demand FP32 or FP64 precision for numerical stability, contemporary hardware increasingly favors lower-precision formats such as FP16 or even FP8 to maximize throughput and energy efficiency.
-For example, the FP8 Tensor Core throughput of the NVIDIA H100 is roughly 60$\times$ higher than its FP64 throughput, and the Ascend 910A NPU~\cite{liao2021ascend} delivers $\sim$256 TF/s in FP16 but lacks efficient support for FP32 GEMM.
-These trends highlight both a challenge and an opportunity: \textit{how to emulate high-precision matrix computations using low-precision arithmetic units without compromising accuracy}.
+For example, the FP8 Tensor Core throughput of the NVIDIA H100 is roughly 60$\times$ higher than its FP64 throughput, and the Ascend 910A NPU~\cite{liao2021ascend} delivers $\sim$ 256 TF/s in FP16 but lacks efficient support for FP32 GEMM.
+These trends motivate a practical question: \textit{how much FP32 accuracy can be recovered from low-precision matrix engines, and under what range and implementation constraints?}

-A natural approach to address the precision–performance tradeoff is through mixed-precision techniques.
+A conventional approach to address the precision–performance tradeoff is through mixed-precision techniques~\cite{micikevicius2017mixed, rakka2022mixed, haidar2018harnessing, higham2022mixed}.
 The idea of performing most computations in lower precision and then refining results in higher precision has a long history in numerical linear algebra, particularly in iterative refinement solvers.
 These methods rely on selectively using high-precision arithmetic in numerically sensitive operations, while exploiting faster low-precision operations elsewhere to gain performance.

-In contrast to such hybrid strategies, recent work has explored a more direct direction: emulating high-precision GEMM (e.g., FP32) using only low-precision hardware such as FP16.
+In contrast to such hybrid strategies, recent work has explored a more direct approach: recovering high-precision GEMM accuracy using low-precision matrix engines such as FP16 Tensor Cores.
 Rather than mixing precisions, these methods decompose each high-precision operand into two or more low-precision components, typically capturing the high and low bits of the significand, and reformulate the original matrix product as a sum of multiple low-precision GEMMs.
 This line of work aims to preserve high numerical accuracy while operating entirely on accelerators that lack efficient FP32 units.